microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/readme.md

 In this lab, you will learn about all the features of Azure DevOps like Kanban boards, Delivery Plans, Build and Release pipelines the usage of Advanced security features like:

-- Preventing the leaks of sensitive data by scanning for vulnerabilities,
+- Preventing the leaks of sensitive data by scanning for vulnerabilities

 - Scanning code for vulnerabilities and resolving it

-- Dependency scanning in the software development process.
+- Dependency scanning in the software development process

 ## What is Azure DevOps?